slremy/aiforpublichealth.github.io/travel.md

 **Application Deadline**: May 12, 2019.

-**Process**:Please email Ezinne Nwankwo (enwankwo17@gmail.com) and Bryan Wilder (bryan.wilder0@gmail.com) by the deadline with the subject line "IJCAI workshop travel award".
+**Process**: Please email Ezinne Nwankwo (enwankwo17@gmail.com) and Bryan Wilder (bryan.wilder0@gmail.com) by the deadline with the subject line "IJCAI workshop travel award".
 Include your name, affiliation, and whether you have or plan to submit a workshop paper.
 We will be in contact to request additional information as needed.

 <div class="posts">